 In military time, 0000 or “zero hundred hours” is the correct way to indicate midnight (12 am).
 That said, you will find that people use both 2400 and 0000 interchangeably.

 What is Zulu Time?

-Zulu time means the Zero Meridian, or Greenwich Mean Time (GMT).
-This is the time zone from which all other time zones spawn.
-Its real name is the zero meridian.
-When using the phonetic alphabet the letter Z is represented by the word ‘Zulu’.
-Those in the military and also the emergency services use the phonetic alphabet to avoid any confusion about what letters they are saying, so it became known as Zulu time.
+Zulu Time is a military term to describe the time at the Zero Meridian, or Greenwich Mean Time (GMT), the time zone from which all other time zones spawn.
+The term “Zulu” comes from the letter “Z” (as in Zero Meridian), which is represented by the word “Zulu” in the phonetic alphabet.
+Those in the military and the emergency services use the phonetic alphabet to avoid any confusion about what letters they are saying, and thus “Zero Meridian time” became known as “Zulu time.”

 Once you get used to working in military time, using the 12 hour clock feels wrong.
 There is definitely an adjustment period, but once you master it, you will never look back.